Vaughn Hebron

-Vaughn Harlen Hebron (born October 7, 1970) is an American former professional football running back who played in the National Football League (NFL) for the Philadelphia Eagles and Denver Broncos.
+Vaughn Harlen Hebron (born October 7, 1970) is an American former professional football player who was a running back in the National Football League (NFL) for the Philadelphia Eagles and Denver Broncos.
+He played college football for the Virginia Tech Hokies.

 Early life

 Hebron attended and played high school football at the Cardinal Gibbons School.
 He also participated in track and field.
 Hebron graduated high school in 1989.
 Hebron played college football at Virginia Tech.

 Professional career

 Hebron signed as a free-agent with the Philadelphia Eagles where he played running back.
 After two seasons with the Eagles, he signed with the Denver Broncos, where he was a member of two Super Bowl winning teams (Super Bowl XXXII and Super Bowl XXXIII).
 Hebron holds multiple Broncos franchise records for kickoff returns, including the highest amount of career kickoff returns (134) and highest amount of career kickoff return yards (3,324).

 Coaching career

 Hebron was named the head coach of the Trenton Lightning of the Indoor Professional Football League in 2001.